What if you knew of a way to raise your disbursement payments? You would probably jump on the opportunity.

-- The items in one removal order will show up at different times (and possibly with different carriers) if they are coming from multiple warehouses
+- The items in one removal order will show up at different times (and possibly with different carriers) if they are coming from multiple warehouses.

-- Amazon will cancel a removal order if it isn’t processed before a customer places an order for even one of the items (so if you quickly want all that inventory back for any reason, then remove the listings)
+- Amazon will cancel a removal order if it isn’t processed before a customer places an order for even one of the items (so if you want all that inventory back quickly for any reason, then remove the listings).

-- While it typically takes just 10 – 14 days to receive the shipment after placing a removal order, it can sometimes take up to 30 days or more–especially during the peak times when long term storage fees are assessed
+- While it typically takes just 10 – 14 days to receive the shipment after placing a removal order, it can sometimes take up to 30 days or more–especially during the peak times when long term storage fees are assessed.

 Keeping track of removal order shipments with Refunds Manager

-As you know, we’re always on the lookout for new cases to get funds or inventory back for sellers.
+As you know, we’re always on the lookout for new cases to get funds or inventory back for Amazon FBA sellers.
 We even announced a new case last week!
-And again, we’ve discovered a new way to make tracking FBA issues easier for sellers who are either busy with day jobs, have more inventory than they keep track of, or simply hate the process of verifying multiple transactions and order IDs.
+And again, we’ve discovered a new way to make tracking FBA issues easier for sellers who are either busy with day jobs, have more inventory than they can keep track of, or simply hate the process of verifying multiple transactions and order IDs.